Noha-Jung3/Aging-Movies-/README.md

 **The Hypothesis:**

-If a movie has a moderate runtime (not too long not too short), follows a trend at the time, has high ratings and review counts then it will be a "classic".
+If a movie has a moderate runtime (not too long not too short), follows a trend at the time in terms of genre popularity, has high ratings and review counts then it will be a "classic".